lemurph/IOMapper/README.md

 ## Installation:
 In order to compile modules with Godot, you must build Godot from source.
 This module is currently designed to work with the 3.x branch of the Godot source.

+The module and it's submodule can easily be cloned using one command: `git clone --recurse-submodules https://github.com/lemurph/IOMapper`

-After configuring and installing libmapper, as well as building Godot, the module can be installed by copying the 'godot_mapper' folder from this repository into the 'modules' folder of the godot build.
+libmapper must then be installed in the 'IOMapper/libmapper' submodule folder, then the 'IOMapper' folder of this repository must be copied into the 'modules' folder of the Godot build.

-You must then rebuild Godot, and the module should be functional.
+Once this is done, Godot can be rebuilt, and the module should be functional.

             Installation Recap:
                 1. Configure/Install libmapper